 Public land hunting regulations in NSW are some of the most stringent in Australia, and internationally.

 Hunters require a NSW Restricted Game Hunting Licence (R-Licence) to hunt on declared public land.
-To obtain an R-licence, hunters must successfully pass an open book test based on hunter safety, ethics, animal welfare and hunting techniques and be a member of an Approved Hunting Organisation (AHO) which has a constitution and a disciplinary framework for its members.
+To obtain an R-licence, hunters must complete and accreditation course based on hunter safety, ethics, animal welfare and hunting techniques and be a member of an Approved Hunting Organisation (AHO) which has a constitution and a disciplinary framework for its members.

 An individual wishing to hunt with a firearm must also have completed theoretical and practical firearms licence assessment requirements prescribed by the NSW Police Force, or their equivalent.

 Forestry Corporation completed the first risk assessment of hunting in State forests in 2005 and it is reviewed and updated each year.

 The risk assessment was completed to international risk management standards and was informed by a stakeholder reference group containing risk management experts and representatives from a range of stakeholder groups such as the Crown Solicitors Office, NSW Government agencies and workplace unions.